 Direct any general questions about this standard to your unit’s Information Security Liaison.
 If you have specific questions, please contact ITS Information Security Compliance at ISCompliancefirstname.lastname@example.org.

-Access to University information resources is a privilege granted to members of the University community which carries with it the obligation to use these resources responsibly.
-General standards for responsible use of University information resources includes respecting the privacy and rights of other users, sustaining the integrity of systems and related resources, and complying with all relevant policies, laws, regulations, and contractual obligations.
+Access to university information resources is a privilege granted to members of the university community which carries with it the obligation to use these resources responsibly.
+General standards for responsible use of university information resources include respecting the privacy and rights of other users, sustaining the integrity of systems and related resources, and complying with all relevant policies, laws, regulations, and contractual obligations.

 - Respect the privacy and personal rights of others.

-- Protect the purpose of university information resources by ensuring that use does not result in improper commercial gain for the university, or personal commercial gain or private profit, except as allowed under University Policy 102.1, "External Professional Activities of Faculty and Other Professional Staff Exempt from the State Personnel Act" and corresponding policies and rules applicable to employees covered by the State Personnel Act.
+- Protect the purpose of university information resources by ensuring that use does not result in improper commercial gain for the university, or personal commercial gain or private profit, except as allowed under University Policy 102.1, "External Professional Activities of Faculty and Other Professional Staff Exempt from the State Human Resources Act" and corresponding policies and rules applicable to employees covered by the State Human Resources Act.